lampmaker/GUISTUFF/README.md

 # Tweakpane Addons Examples

+This project is distributed under the MIT License.
+Copyright (c) 2024 Matthijs Keuper

 This repository contains a small collection of experimental UI widgets built on top of [Tweakpane](https://cocopon.github.io/tweakpane/).
 The code demonstrates how to integrate a property table, tree view, and a flexible split-pane container.
 A few HTML files in the root folder showcase these components in action.

 ## Getting Started